bluss/arrayvec/README.rst

 - 0.4.12

-  - Use raw pointers instead of ``get_unchecked_mut`` where the target may be uninitialized a everywhere relevant in the ArrayVec implementation.
+  - Use raw pointers instead of ``get_unchecked_mut`` where the target may be uninitialized everywhere relevant in the ArrayVec implementation.

 - 0.5.0